MoodyCoins/v3-staker-extended/README.md

 forge test --fork-url RPC_URL -vv
 ```

 where RPC_URL is some provider for a chain where uniswap v3 is valid and deployed, e.g. an infura provider url.
+You may have to set compiler optimizer to one million runs for it to compile.

 _Note: This contract has not been audited, use at your own risk._